surgiie/console/README.md

 ### Run Task With Spinner/Loader

-**Note** - This requires terminal to support escape sequence and the PCNTL extenion. `composer install --ignore-platform-reqs` maybe used if needed, code will just fallback to a basic sync task:
+Note that in order to achieve a spinner animation while running the task, 2 child PHP processes are used via [spatie/fork](https://github.com/spatie/fork), one process is for the spinner animation and one for the task function you pass in.
+This requires the terminal to support escape sequence and the PCNTL extenion must be installed.
+If you are supporting windows, `composer install --ignore-platform-reqs` maybe used if needed and the code will just fallback to a basic task that does not have a spinner.

 ```php